 Fort Collins was also recently named…

-• No. 2 Best Beer Scene in the nation — USA Today
+• No. 4 Best Beer City - USA Today